mmr116/document-search-using-vector-embeddings-openai-rag/README.md

 **Search for information**: Users can enter text queries to search for information within the uploaded document.
 The system retrieves relevant text chunks based on their vector similarity to the query embedding.

-**Generate response**: Based on the retrieved text chunks, context (previous queries and responses), and the user's query, a response is generated using chosen OpenAI model (gpt-4o, gpt-4, or gpt-3.5-turbo).
+**Generate response**: Based on the retrieved text chunks, context (previous queries and responses), and the user's query, a response is generated using OpenAI models (gpt-4o, gpt-4, or gpt-3.5-turbo).
+Users can select the OpenAI model through the web interface.
 The choice of model can affect the response style, detail, and accuracy.

 # Requirements